 And that is Covenant’s greatest strength.
 It just keeps moving.
 No matter what kind of a corner it paints itself into or how contrived the plot gets writers Ken Cardwell and Jeff Carr toss more at you and keeps the story going.
 It’s not until afterward, you realize how ridiculous it all is.
 Leave a demon trapped in a magic circle and then need it later?
 Have the demon piss on the circle and wash away part of it.
 Now, as far as I know, demons don’t need to use the bathroom, but what the hell, it lets the story move on.

-Ian Parker (Nick Smyth, Late Night Double Feature) is returning home to deal with his estranged mother’s estate.
+Ian Parker (Nick Smyth, Late Night Double Feature, For the Sake of Vicious) is returning home to deal with his estranged mother’s estate.
 He doesn’t even get as far as the house before Sheriff Malloy (Peter Valdron) is hassling him to the point I thought he was going to go all First Blood on him.
 Ian is ex-special forces BTW.

 Instead, he goes to the house and finds it full of occult printouts.
 The cops show up again, it seems his ex and his son have gone missing.
 But suddenly we have a zombie coming out of his woodshed, phantom marksmen shooting at everyone and a Ukraine demon hunter named Jayde (Margaryta Soldatova) leading him to safety.